thebestrobotics/thebestrobotics.github.io/pages/contribute-to-the-scrolls.markdown

 4. Find or create a page
 5. Write some ancient wisdom
 6. Merge your changes
-7. View your changes live
-8. Delete the feature branch

 ## Step 1: Create a Github account
 This is the easiest step of all of them.
 Head over to [github.com](https://github.com) and create an account.
 It's free and only takes a few minutes.